-Stroma Built Environment delivers SAP calculations for new and existing residential properties to ensure your building stock is compliant with the Government’s Standard Assessment Procedure (SAP) and Part L of the Building Regulations.
+Stroma Built Environment delivers trusted SAP calculations for new and existing residential properties.
+Our team can help ensure all building stock is compliant with the Government's Standard Assessment Procedure (SAP) and Part L of the Building Regulations.

 a city view from a window

-Accurately assessing the energy efficiency of a property helps support informed decision-making on how to improve it for better sustainability and cost savings in the future.
-As such, they are an indispensable part of any construction project.
+Accurately assessing the energy efficiency of a property ensures informed decision-making when working towards improved sustainability and cost savings.
+As such, SAP calculations are an invaluable part of any construction project.

 windows on a skyscraper building

-For all new builds, we recommend that you complete SAP calculations during the design stage to avoid costly and time-consuming redesigns later.
+For all new builds, we recommended completing SAP calculations during the design stage.
+This will ensure the avoidance of costly and time-consuming redesigns later.

 You will need to provide the following information: